stdbug/argparse/README.md

 ```

 A program using `argparse::Parser` with custom types having neither required
-operators nor TypeTraits specialization will not compile
+operators nor TypeTraits specialization will fail to compile

 ## Global args
 In order to create a global argument use `argparse::Add*` functions and